XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/story.md

 ### I missed a major event, will it come back?

-> 6 months minimum after their release they get added to the Campaign tab.
+> 6 months minimum after their release, they get added to the Campaign tab.
 For collabs... hope for the best.

 ### What's the sequence of the stories?

-> [CuriousCanidae's overview.](https://drive.google.com/file/d/1Gm5kl_ep0MY29WPxBd-CqQrtAmDtzxSO/view) Note that some of these are in the wrong order, or so they say.
+> [Redditor u/CuriousCanidae's overview.](https://drive.google.com/file/d/1Gm5kl_ep0MY29WPxBd-CqQrtAmDtzxSO/view) Note that some of these are in the wrong order, or so they say.

 ### How to read the story again?
 It's not available in the story playback in Index.

 > Settings>Game>Story Playback then play the stage again.
 Or just Youtube it.
+This also applies to nodes with story/cutscene snippets.

 @ Visual